What You Need to Know Before Renting a House in Nairobi

 Will rental prices drop?

 Unlikely.
-Instead they usually go up.
+Instead, they usually go up.
 It’s funny that landlords and landladies in Kenya would rather have a house stay vacant than drop the rent prices.
 Even during COVID time!

-But its important to note that rent prices are not always fixed.
+But it’s important to note that rent prices are not always fixed.
 Especially if the property is managed directly by the owner, you can negotiate.
-Actually always negotiate.
+Actually, always negotiate.
 No harm in telling them you can afford 9,000 for a 10,000 house.

 How do I get a cheaper house in Nairobi?